-Tests, quizzes, and exams given this semester may be offered through Collab, Canvas, or Blackboard.
-In this instance, the platform controls the amount of time and will shut down the exam when the time allotted expires.
+If you have any tests, quizzes, and exams administered through Collab, Canvas, or Blackboard, the platform controls the amount of time and will shut down the exam when the time allotted expires.
 For this reason, we can’t stress enough the importance of confirming your extended time accommodation with your instructor so the timing of the exam can be adjusted to reflect your approved amount of extra time.
 Your instructor may choose some other means to administer a timed exam.
 If so, please talk with your instructor to ensure that your start and end times, including your extended time, will be properly documented so there is no question about the amount of time you worked on the exam.

 For exams proctored remotely through Zoom, we recommend that faculty create individual breakout rooms to monitor students.
 That way, students can receive their approved testing accommodations, ask questions, chat with their faculty, etc., while under a more private and confidential setting.